bitcoin-dot-org/Bitcoin.org/_includes/guide_payment_processing.md

 Request URL contains the P2PKH address:
 `https://example.com/pay/mjSk1Ny9spzU2fouzYgLqGUD8U41iR35QN`

-Upon receipt of the HTTP GET to the URL above, the Payment Request-generating CGI program on Bob's webserver takes the unique identifier from the URL and looks up the corresponding details in the database.
+After receiving the HTTP GET to the URL above, the Payment Request-generating CGI program on Bob's webserver takes the unique identifier from the URL and looks up the corresponding details in the database.
 It then creates a Payment Details message with the